codefinity/oeuvre/README.md

 [Diagram to apply evolution to code - Gherkin - Fitness Function - Domain Change - Test]

+### Requirement is the King

+Key to a good architecture is getting requirements right.
+Requirement is where everything starts from.

 ## Introducing Oeuvre

 Oeuvre is a social article publishing portal that enables users to write and publish and share their articles.